rinde/RinSim/README.md

 For more detailed instructions on how create a Maven project in Eclipse and add RinSim as a dependency see the [instructions](docs/howtorun.md).
 For release notes of the latest release click [here](releasenotes.md).

 ## Getting Started
 Once the simulator is installed, you are ready to explore the simulator.
 It is recommended to start by running and studying the [examples](example/README.md).
 When using Maven in Eclipse, the RinSim JavaDocs are automatically made available making exploration of the code much easier.
 The remainder of this page gives a high level overview of the simulator.
-If you have questions or like to stay up to date about RinSim you can subscribe to the mailing list at [this page](https://groups.google.com/forum/?fromgroups=#!forum/rinsim).
+If you have questions or like to stay up to date about RinSim you can subscribe to the mailing list at [this page](https://groups.google.com/forum/?fromgroups=#!forum/rinsim) or ask them on [StackOverflow using the RinSim tag](https://stackoverflow.com/questions/tagged/rinsim).

 ## About
 RinSim is developed at [AgentWise](http://distrinet.cs.kuleuven.be/research/taskforces/agentwise) in the [iMinds-DistriNet group](http://distrinet.cs.kuleuven.be/) at the [Department of Computer Science, KU Leuven, Belgium](http://www.cs.kuleuven.be/).
 The lead developer is [Rinde van Lon](http://distrinet.cs.kuleuven.be/people/rinde).
 Valuable contributions were made by Bartosz Michalik and Robrecht Haesevoets.

 RinSim is used in both research and education.
-Several publications use RinSim for their experiments and RinSim is used in a course on multi-agent systems as a testbed for students.
+Several publications rely on RinSim for their experiments and RinSim is used in a course on multi-agent systems as a testbed for students.

 ## Open source
 RinSim is open source under the [Apache License Version 2.0](LICENSE).